manoharan-lab/holopy/docs/source/users/basics.rst

 Visualization
 ^^^^^^^^^^^^^

-The visualization module is used to, surprise, visualize your data.
+The visualization module is used to, surprise, visualize your results or data.
 If the appropriate display libraries are present, it can show images or slices of your data and 3d renderings of volume data or scatterers.

-  1) Data or Scatterer object -> plot or rendering
+  1) Marray or Scatterer object -> plot or rendering

 We'll go over these steps in the next section and the tutorials.